ZaighamZ/ZaighamZ.github.io/index.md

 ***
 ## Research Interests
 I have been working on projects covering some of the advanced topics of machine learning, computer vision, artificial intelligence, and robotics.
-The following diagram represents some of the major areas I have been working on over the past few years:
+The following diagram represents some of the major areas I have focused on over the last few years:
 <p align="center">
 <img src="/assets/img/interests_zaigham.png" width="300">
 </p>